CodersForDesigners/BrownieFudgeSundae-Server/README.md

 Here, we explain the setup required on the servers' end to get your site (or sites) up and running.

+For a no-fluff only-powerpuff straight-forward no-explanation sequence of instructions that gets you to the same end-point as this document, refer to [The Fudge List](fudgelist.md).

 Here’s what you got to do,

 - Create a droplet on DigitalOcean that has Apache and PHP pre-installed